Submitted by Guest Blogger: Kathy Barlow

 Gratitude is a feeling of deep appreciation for something.
 There are many benefits that result from being grateful, including strengthening our emotional system, enhancing our wellbeing, and reducing stress and anxiety.
 Being grateful is one tool to help us re-center and generate positive energy.
 Thornton Wilder, the author, said that “we can only be said to be alive in those moments our hearts are conscious of our treasures."
 Saranac Lake is the perfect community to practice gratitude and become conscious of our treasures.

-Saranac Lake hosts year-round activities that appeal to almost everyone — New Year’s fireworks, Daffest (our spring daffodil celebration), the annual HoboFest music celebration, and the holiday Sparkle Village Arts and Crafts fair — we are captivated with fun family events.
+Saranac Lake hosts year-round activities that appeal to almost everyone — New Year’s fireworks, Daffest (our spring daffodil celebration), the annual HoboFest music celebration, the holiday Sparkle Village Arts and Crafts fair, and, of course, Winter Carnival — we are captivated with fun family events.
 There are many reasons to be grateful that we live in or visit Saranac Lake.
 This vibrant little community nestled in the Adirondack Mountains is alive four seasons a year with music, markets, and merriment.

 Harmonizing with nature